-Members serve two-year terms, and may be reappointed by the Board.
+Non-voting members shall serve 3-year terms and may be reappointed as appropriate at the discretion of the SOC.

-E. Decisions
+6.5 Decisions

 The SC strives for consensus when reaching conclusions to its deliberations.
 Consensus is defined as a lack of sustained opposition.
 Members expressing a minority position shall be compelled to propose alternative solutions to resolve any given issue where consensus does not yet exist.